 About J.David Simons

 J. David Simons was born in Glasgow in 1953.
 He studied law at Glasgow University and became a partner at an Edinburgh law firm before giving up his practice in 1978 to live on a kibbutz in Israel.
 Since then he has lived in Australia, Japan and England working at various stages along the way as a charity administrator, cotton farmer, language teacher, university lecturer and journalist.
 He returned to Glasgow in 2006.

 His first novel, The Credit Draper was published in May 2008 by Two Ravens Press and was short-listed for The McKitterick Prize in June 2009.
 His second novel The Liberation of Celia Kahn, was published – along with a re-print of The Credit Draper - by Five Leaves Publishing in February 2011.

 STOP PRESS: Click on title to watch video preview of An Exquisite Sense of What is Beautiful STOP PRESS: Bestseller!
-On June 20th 2013, an Exquisite Sense of What is Beautiful reached number one in literary fiction for Kindle Paid downloads.
-It remains in the top ten a week later.
+On January 7th 2014, an Exquisite Sense of What is Beautiful reached number one in literary fiction for Kindle Paid downloads in the UK, France and Germany.
+Happy New Year!!